jnk0le/AVR-UART-lib/README.md

 In case of reinitializing uart on the fly (especially with non-constant ubbr) try to use uart_reint() or define USART_NO_DIRTY_HACKS macro.

+In half duplex (rs485) transmission modes, the aplication code is responsible of starting transmission only when bus is idle.

+In MPCM mode first received byte is address by which device was called (own or general call), application is also responsible of restoring into "idle listening" state withing described bus silence time after receiving entire packet.

+For software CTS, all used pins have to be configured as an input, and edge interrupt source (INT/PCINT).
+The application code should call cts_isr_handlers from interrupts corresponding to used pins. (see example(flow control).c) If CTS line goes high during transmission, only one additional byte can be transmitted. (due to 2 level transmit register)

+Software RTS is not implemented.
+Hardware RTS will not work at the moment due to RX ISR.

 # ISR timmings

 - TX best case - send byte from buffer: 40 cycles (39 if uart is placed in IO address space)
-- TX worst case - send byte from buffer and disable UDRIE interrupt: 44 cycles (41 if uart is placed in IO address space)
+- TX worst case - send byte from buffer and disable UDRIE interrupt: 44 cycles (40 if uart is placed in IO address space)

-- RX best case - load byte and do nothing: 37 cycles (36 if uart is placed in IO address space)
+- RX best case - load byte and do nothing (buffer full): 37 cycles (36 if uart is placed in IO address space)
 - RX worst case - load byte and put it into buffer: 43 cycles (42 if uart is placed in IO address space)

 - Any case: +2 on >128k mcu's, -1 for 256 byte buffers

 # todo
-- soft rts/cts
+- soft rts